radjavi/Specto/README.md

 A combination of these sets the final track color.

 ### Audio sync
-Audio is synced using a timestamp and position from the last state received from the Spotify Playback SDK.
+The mimiced waveform is synced with the audio using a timestamp and position from the last state received from the Spotify Playback SDK.
 Since it relies on timestamps, the sync might sometimes be a bit off.
 It often works pretty good.
 Just in case, Specto will periodically fetch a new state while playing to sync with the timestamp and position.